-For many students, getting creative with finances is just another part of the college experience.
+For many students, getting creative with finances is just another part of college life.
 But living on a budget doesn’t have to weigh you down.
 Read on for ways to save more by spending less as you get ready to take on the world.

-Create a Budget
+1. Create a College Budget

 - Set a budget—and stick to it.
 Once you understand your spending habits, create a realistic budget that you can stick to.
 Set aside money each month for essential expenses like rent and utility bills.
 Then come up with a monthly spending limit for things like eating out and entertainment.
 That way you’ll know when you can afford to splurge and when you should stick to instant ramen.